A multi-Frey approach to Fermat equations of signature $(r,r,p)$: A multi-Frey approach to the equation

-\begin{remark} The form $g$ in Proposition~\ref{P:iso2} cannot be eliminated for the exponent $p = 7$, even using `many' auxiliary primes $q \not= 2, 13$.
-This failure appears to have the following explanation.
-Let $\sqrt{2} + 3 \in \fp_7$ and $\sqrt{2} + 4 \in \fp_7'$ be the two primes above~$7$ in $\Q(\sqrt{2})$.
-By comparing traces of Frobenius mod~$\fp_7'$, we promptly check that $\rhobar_{E,7} \not\cong \rhobar_{g,\fp_7'}$.
-For the prime~$\fp_7$, the trace of $\rhobar_{g,\fp_7}$ and $\rhobar_{E_{1,-1},7}$ at Frobenius elements for primes~$\fq$ in $\Q(\sqrt{13})$ of norm up to $5000$ are the same, which suggests that $\rhobar_{g,\fp_7} \cong \rhobar_{E_{1,-1},7}$.
 However, to actually have this conclusion, we need to compare traces up to a `Sturm bound'~\cite{BurPac}, which unfortunately turn out to be too large to be computationally feasible.

-From the proof of Theorem~$\ref{T:4nmidaplusb}$ below we will see that the possibility of having a congruence with~$g$ as in Proposition~\ref{P:iso2} is the only obstruction for that theorem to hold also for~$p=7$.
+From the proof of Theorem~\ref{T:4nmidaplusb} below we will see that the possibility of having a congruence with~$g$ as in Proposition~\ref{P:iso2} is the only obstruction for that theorem to hold also for~$p=7$.
 Therefore, if we could indeed show $\rhobar_{g,\fp_7} \cong \rhobar_{E_{1,-1},7}$, this means $g$ is not problematic as it contains exactly the same mod~$7$ information as $E_{1,-1}$ which is already part of the conclusions of Proposition~\ref{P:iso2}.
 Alternatively, if we can show the mod~$7$ congruence of the Frey curve~$E$ with~$g$ is impossible (under the hypothesis contrary to the conclusions of Theorem~\ref{T:4nmidaplusb}), this would also give us Theorem~$\ref{T:4nmidaplusb}$ for $p=7$.
 Doing this requires new methods.
-In the forthcoming paper `Some extensions of the modular method and Fermat equations of signature $(13,13,n)$' of the authors with Lassina Demb\'el\'e, we address this problem which ultimately leads to the resolution of~\eqref{E:1313p} also for $p=7$.
-For a preprint see \url{https://arxiv.org/abs/1802.04330} \end{remark}
+In the paper \cite{BCDDF} of the authors with Lassina Demb\'el\'e, we address this problem which ultimately leads to the resolution of~\eqref{E:1313p} also for $p=7$.